bilalcie786/Terraform-EC2/ec2-instance-terraform-master/README.md

-# Create a EC2 Instance using Terraform
+# Create large numbers of  EC2 Instance using Terraform

-This is sample script for how to create a EC2 instance using terraform.
+This is sample script for how to create large number of EC2 instance using terraform.

 ## Getting Started